DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 following code (recommended to run line by line in case of problems).

 ## Dataset
-You can download the dataset using the script: `generate_dcase_task4_2022.py`.
+You can download the development dataset using the script: `generate_dcase_task4_2022.py`.
-The dataset is composed of two parts:
+The development dataset is composed of two parts:
 - real-world data ([DESED dataset][desed])
 - synthetically generated data